Home

 OSPO Graphic

-Welcome to The University of Texas Open Source Program Office (UT-OSPO)
+Welcome to The University of Texas at Austin Open Source Program Office (UT-OSPO)

-The vision of the UT-OSPO is to engage faculty and students in an open source participation pathway.
+The UT-OSPO empowers researchers to take full advantage of open source software in their work.
+We aim to engage faculty and students in an open source participation pathway.

 The UT-OSPO is generously funded by a grant from the Alfred P. Sloan Foundation